RStevensonR/INF585-CSC51085EP/06_deformers/a_interactive_deformers/README.md

 ### Translation in the surface normal direction

-In the same file add the possibility to constraint the translation to act only along the initial normal direction of the picked vertex (note that this information is stored in the `picking_parameters` structure).
+In the same file add the possibility to constraint the translation to act only along the initial normal direction of the picked vertex (note that this information is stored in the `deformer_parameters_structure` structure).

 *Let the user interactively select the deformation he wishes to apply using the checkbox Deformer direction: View space/Surface normal*